bcrowe/cakephp-codesniffer-plugin/README.md

 ### MyCakePHP improvements (optional)

-* COMMENTS on correct indentation level (with its code)
+* Doc blocks / comments on correct indentation level (as their subsequent code).
-* Line endings on Windows are allowed to be \r\n (default for GIT on Windows for example)
+* Line endings on Windows are allowed to be \r\n (default for GIT on Windows for example).
+* HACK to CakePHP and Squiz niffs to not falsely report whitespace issues in Windows.

 For details see the ruleset.xml in the `Standards` dir.